JamFfm/TFTDisplay/README.md

 >
 >rrdtool should be installed.

-## You have to clone the Addon (as long as ist is not offical)
+## You have to clone the Addon (as long as it is not offical)

 >git clone https://github.com/JamFfm/TFTDisplay.git -b master --single-branch /home/pi/craftbeerpi3/modules/plugins

 # Usage

->Shows the temp sensor of the Kettle (ID) in TFT_Display_Kettle_ID in parameters.
+>Shows the temp sensor of the Kettle (ID) in TFT_Kettle_ID in parameters.
+>You can change with and hight
+>Changing these parameters do not need a reboot and are taken at once.
+>To change a temp sensor you can add it to the kettle in CBPI3 or you change the Kettle ID

 # Known Problems

->The Kettle parameter does not work at this time only for kettle ID 1
+>mybe too much logging infos